-Analytica This manual, including this Quick Start section, assumes a basic knowledge of modeling and writing expressions in Analytica.
-If you do not yet have this background, you should go through the Analytica Tutorial and Users Guide prior to continuing with this manual.
+This manual assumes a basic knowledge of modeling and writing expressions in Analytica.
+If you do not have this background, you should go through the Analytica Tutorial and Analytica User Guide prior to continuing with this manual.

-Browsing Analytica Optimizer Functions
+Browsing Analytica Optimizer functions